 "What happens when a server running my website container crashes?"

 "Where will my SSL certificates be stored in a swarm with 3 nodes?"

 Questions, doubt..
 We could just ramp up the server resources a.k.a. scaling vertically.
 Adding more processing power, disk space or increasing memory. (downtime..) - However, the itching thought of running a multi server setup just feels like the right thing to do.
 Ok, so what are the options?
 Everyone is talking about Kubernetes, a bit much to start with maybe.
 The k3s project looks interesting but since it's based on Kubernetes the learning curve is still quite steep.

 docker-compose.yml files in our projects already, let's try to stay close to Docker.
 It would be nice to stay very close to Docker for maximal compatibility.
 It would also be nice to be able to define our entire application stack, including domains, deployment strategies, networking and persistent storage for our ephemeral / stateless applications in a single file.
 Also we want to be able to

 git push our local project repository to our cluster to deploy and have SSL certificates issued automatically for our web facing services.
 You're probably using Docker Compose already, so let's combine Git, Docker Swarm mode and Docker Compose to deploy applications to a flexible (cheap) personal server cluster.

-- Create a new VPS running Ubuntu 18.04 x64 and log in as root
+- Install Swarmlet on a new VPS running Ubuntu 18.04 x64 as root.

-- Edit your SSH config to be able to use
+- Edit your local SSH config to use

 ssh swarminstead of